How To Pitch Yourself To Sponsors: A Pep Talk for Influencers

 I talk to a lot of influencers.
 Not just about the campaigns they work on that I coordinate, but also about the business of being an influencer.
 I get asked a lot how influencers can find more paid work and many of the women I talk to don't know how to approach brands to sponsor their posts.

 So, I have created an influencer toolkit to help!
-It includes tips on how to pitch, a customized pitch email template, access to my list of companies who are looking to collaborate with influencers, a customized media kit, plus additional tools, tips and tricks that I use daily.
+It includes tips on how to pitch, a customized pitch email template and access to my list of companies who are looking to collaborate with influencers, a customized media kit, plus additional tools, tips and tricks that I use daily.
 Get a free preview!